-The extent of the Kilcullen Local Area Plan, as defined by the boundaries of the draft Local Area Plan, has been assessed for the presence of flood risk indicators by reference to the datasets described in Section 4.2.
-Table 1 provides a matrix showing these indicators at various locations throughout the Local Area Plan.
+The extent of the existing boundaries of the Sallins Local Area Plan has been assessed for the presence of flood risk indicators by reference to the datasets described in Section 4.2.
+Table 1 provides a matrix showing these indicators at various locations throughout the Sallins Local Area Plan.